 Ancient City Walls

-The walls were built in the 7th century, and can be up to 25 metres high and 1.5 metres thick.
-They are very well preserved, and they open to the public from daily from 9 am to 5 pm (May-mid October until 7 pm).
-There are entrances from near the Pile Gate, the Ploče Gate and the Maritime Museum.
+The walls were built in the 7th century and can be up to 25 metres high and 1.5 metres thick.
+They are very well preserved, and they are open to the public daily from 9 am to 5 pm (May-mid October until 7 pm).
+There are entrances near the Pile Gate, the Ploče Gate and the Maritime Museum.
 The price is 100/30 KN (~15 USD).

 The Old Town is inside these walls, so cars cannot get in.
 The parking spaces outside are scarce, so you may need to park far away from its entrance.
 There are a few private places but they also get full easily.

 There is a beach club called Eastwest Beach Club, where you can buy food/drinks and also rent umbrellas and sunbeds.
 The place is nice but quite pricey, and it also takes half of Banje’s sand area.
 But there is also a supermarket upstairs where you can buy cheap stuff, and also a very good bakery called Tisak.

 There are two entrances to the beach, both of them with stairs.
 One is the main entrance to Eastwest and the closest to the Old Town, and the other one is on the other side.
 There are only a few parking spaces near the beach, so you may need to park far away from its entrance.
 We were in a car because we visited Split and Zadar on the same trip.
 What we did (it was actually a recommendation from a local) was to use the parking of a hotel nearby, which is called Grand Villa Argentina.
 They charge per day, but it is still quite handy and not super expensive.